Hyloxalus maquipucuna

 Hyloxalus maquipucuna is a species of frog in the family Dendrobatidae.
 It is endemic to Ecuador where it is only known from its type locality in the Maquipucuna reserve, in the Pichincha Province.
-Its name is a reference to this reserve.

 Description

 Males measure 21 mm and females 24 mm in snout–vent length (based on 1 male and 2 females, the type series).
 It has moderately robust body.
 It is black dorsally and laterally, with a bright yellow dorsolateral stripe that extend to eye.
 Legs are orange and venter is yellow.
 Skin of dorsum is smooth (except slightly pustular in pelvic region).

+Etymology

+Scientists named this frog for its type locality: Reserva Maquipucuna.
+"Maquipuncuna" is a Quechua word that refers to steep valleys that resemble cupped hands.